IkarosKappler/plotboilerplate/docs_jekyll/index.md

 date: 2019-03-11
 ---
 # An interactive Javascript Plotting Boilerplate
-For plotting visual 2D data with Javascript and canvas (in 2d-context).
+For plotting visual 2D data with Javascript and HTML canvas (in 2d-context).

-This is a simple collection of useful functions I repetitively used for visualizing 2D geometries on HTML canvas.
+This is a simple collection of useful functions I am repetitively using for visualizing 2D geometries.
 Basic features are
  * adding elements like vertices, lines, vectors, triangles, curves, polygons, ellipses, images
  * cofiguration of the canvas behavior (fullsize, interaction, raster)
  * mouse interaction (zoom, pan, drag elements)
  * keyboard interaction
  * touch interaction for dragging vertices (desktop and mobile)

+The compressed library has 70kb.

 ## Install the package via npm